Gulf War Syndrome VA Disability Lawyers

 To qualify as a Gulf War veteran, you must have been on active duty in the Southwest Asia theater, including the airspace– after August 2, 1990, up to the present day.

 - Saudi Arabia

 - United Arab Emirates

 - Arabian Sea

 - Neutral zone between Iraq and Saudi Arabia

 Gulf War Syndrome VA Disability Lawyers Serving Virginia

-Too many disabled Gulf War veterans have been deprived of benefits from the Department of Veterans Affairs.
+Too many disabled Gulf War veterans have been deprived of Department of Veterans Affairs benefits.
 Our dedicated VA disability lawyers provide sound legal support for individuals suffering from Gulf War Syndrome.
-Whether your claim was wrongfully denied, or you need assistance understanding the VA criteria for disability compensation, you can count on our legal team.
-Attorney Rob Gillikin has led the team of VA Disability specialists for almost 20 years.
-As a member of the National Organization of Veterans Advocates (NOVA), Rob stays connected to the latest changes and updates from the VA to ensure his clients are getting the best possible outcome for their claim.
+Whether your claim was wrongfully denied or you need assistance understanding the VA criteria for disability compensation, you can count on our legal team.

-For expert representation in Norfolk, Newport News, Hampton Roads, and coastal Virginia, call Rutter Mills at 757-622-5000 to schedule a free consultation.
-We handle all VA claims on a contingency-fee arrangement, so there are no upfront fees.
+For expert representation in Norfolk, Newport News, Hampton Roads, and coastal Virginia, call Rutter Mills at 757-777-7777 to schedule a free consultation.
+We handle all VA claims on a contingency fee arrangement, so there are no upfront fees.

 “It’s an honor to fight on behalf of the men and women who have fought so steadfastly for our country.
 Getting your client the benefits they desperately need to pay their bills, keep their homes, and feed their families is incredibly rewarding.” – Attorney Rob Gillikin